Audio-Animatronics: Variations

-In 2006, the classic Pirates of the Caribbean attraction was updated at Disneyland and Magic Kingdom to include characters from the Pirates of the Caribbean film series.
+In 2006, the Pirates of the Caribbean attraction was updated at Disneyland and Magic Kingdom to include characters from the Pirates of the Caribbean film series, such as Jack Sparrow.
 The Jack Sparrow figure is based on the actor that portrays him, Johnny Depp, and features his voice.
 The figure of Abraham Lincoln at Great Moments with Mr. Lincoln at Disneyland can move his lips to form words and portray emotions to match what he is saying.

 The anglerfish figure inside The Seas with Nemo & Friends in Epcot is connected to a robotic arm to make it appear that the anglerfish is actually swimming.

 The Audio-Animatronic Indiana Jones figures inside Indiana Jones Adventure: Temple of the Forbidden Eye and Temple of the Crystal Skull at Disneyland and Tokyo DisneySea respectively, resemble Indiana Jones actor Harrison Ford.

 In the Buzz Lightyear attractions at Magic Kingdom, Disneyland, and Disneyland Park Paris, the Audio-Animatronics figures of Buzz Lightyear use projections for their faces to make Buzz's mouth move and eyes blink.
-The projected face technology is also used in Seven Dwarfs Mine Train at Magic Kingdom and Shanghai Disneyland, and Frozen Ever After at Epcot.
-These Audio-Animatronics were succeeded by the figures in use in the Star Wars: Galaxy's Edge lands at Disneyland and Disney's Hollywood Studios in 2019, such as Hondo Ohnaka in the Millennium Falcon – Smugglers Run attraction.
-These new figures, known as A-1000 Animatronics, have a fully functional face, featuring a full range of motion in the eyes and mouth.
+Projected face technology is also used for the Hatbox Ghost in The Haunted Mansion at Disneyland and Magic Kingdom, the dwarfs in Seven Dwarfs Mine Train at Magic Kingdom and Shanghai Disneyland, and the cursed pirate in Pirates of the Caribbean at Disneyland.
+Using next-generation projection-mapping technology, the pirate figure appears to transform into a skeleton.

+The Audio-Animatronics figures in Star Wars: Galaxy's Edge at Disneyland and Disney's Hollywood Studios are known as A-1000 Animatronics, such as Hondo Ohnaka in the Millennium Falcon – Smugglers Run attraction.
+These figures have a fully functional face, featuring a full range of motion in the eyes and mouth.

 In 2025, a new show debuted at Disneyland called Walt Disney – A Magical Life, which features an Audio-Animatronics figure of Walt Disney.